Shear-thickening in presence of adhesive contact forces: the singularity of cornstarch: Abstract

 \section{Abstract}

-A number of dense particle suspensions experience a dramatic increase in viscosity with the shear stress, up to a solid-like response.
-This shear-thickening process is understood as a frictionless/frictional transition between particles that repel each other.
-Here, we show that the emblematic shear-thickening fluid, cornstarch, does not fit into this framework.
-Using an original pressure sensor array, we map the normal stresses in the flow.
-We evidence in cornstarch a unique, stable stress wave which does not appear in a purely repulsive system (calcium carbonate).
-At high solid fraction and small gap, the stress signal shows a rolling aggregate, which presence is explained by adhesive contacts (associated with a hysteresis in the force profile) between two particles.
-Our findings offer a new perspective on the shear-thickening process of cornstarch, which is deeply connected to adhesion.
-As a result, experiments on cornstarch may not be generalized to other shear-thickening fluids.\\
+\textit{Hypothesis:} A number of dense particle suspensions experience a dramatic increase in viscosity with the shear stress, up to a solid-like response.
+This shear-thickening process is understood as a transition under flow of the nature of the contacts— from lubricated to frictional — between initially repellent particles.
+Most systems are now assumed to fit in with this scenario, which is questionable.\\ \textit{Experiment:} Using an in-house pressure sensor array, we provide a spatio-temporal map of the normal stresses in the flows of two shear-thickening fluids: a stabilised calcium carbonate suspension, known to fit in with the standard scenario, and a cornstarch suspension, which spectacular thickening behavior remains poorly understood.\\ \textit{Findings:} We evidence in cornstarch a unique, stable heterogeneous structure, which moves in the velocity direction and does not appear in calcium carbonate.
+Its nature changes from a stress wave to a rolling solid jammed aggregate at high solid fraction and small gap width.
+The modeling of these heterogenities points to an adhesive force between cornstarch particles at high stress, also evidenced in microscopic measurements.
+Cornstarch being also attractive at low stress, it stands out of the classical shear-thickening frame, and might be part of a larger family of adhesive and attractive shear-thickening fluids.